Registering & Enrollment

 Unless your department directs otherwise, students are strongly encouraged to use MyCGU for online registration.
-User instructions are provided at the Student Guide to Online Registration.
+User instructions are provided in the Student Guide to Online Registration.
 Users acknowledge all disclosures for using the online registration system.
 New students should always consult their departments for instructions regarding enrollment during their first semester.
 The paper Registration (Add/Drop) Form may be used by those who do not enroll online.

 Online Registration Disclosures

-Please keep the following operating rules in mind when completing transactions over MyCGU .
+Please keep the following operating rules in mind when completing transactions over MyCGU.

-Students are considered withdrawn from CGU if any of the following occur.
+Students are considered withdrawn from CGU if any of the following occur: